The OAEM is the home of Ontario's Emergency Management Community.

 The OAEM is a professional association for Emergency Managers working in diverse sectors, including: Public, Private, Non-Profit, Volunteer and Academic.

-In the late 1990s, the Canadian Emergency Planners Association (CEPA) was created with the objective of regrouping Canadian professionals in this field.
+In 1997, the Ontario chapter of the Canadian Emergency Planners Association (CEPA) was created with the objective of regrouping Canadian professionals in this field.
 Soon after, the profession itself migrated from a planning perspective to a management focus giving the new designation of Emergency Managers.

 At the same time, attempts at bringing together professionals from one coast to the other without the support of provincial or territorial organizations proved impossible and CEPA was eventually dismantled.

-In Ontario a group of past CEPA members created the Ontario Association of Emergency Managers (OAEM).
+In Ontario, a group of past CEPA members created the Ontario Association of Emergency Managers (OAEM) on February 7, 2001 under the Ontario Corporations Act.
 Working under a common provincial structure and complying with the same provincial legislation, the association grew from forty to four hundred in a matter of a few years.

-OAEM worked diligently to provide useful services to its members, and to fulfill its mission of promoting, supporting and enhancing the profession of emergency management in Ontario.
+Since it's inception, OAEM has worked diligently to provide useful services to its members, and to fulfill its mission of promoting, supporting and enhancing the profession of emergency management in Ontario.

 Initially, the association was mainly composed of government officials from the municipal and provincial sectors.
 Over the years, this too has evolved and the membership now consists of a mix of: